 Instructions

-- To make the dough, add the water in a jug, mix in the yeast, olive oil and sugar and a teaspoon of flour and set aside for 10 minutes.
+- To make the dough, add the water in a jug, mix in the yeast, olive oil and sugar and a tablespoon of flour.

-- In a large bowl, combine flour and salt, then, pour in the yeast mixture, garlic powder and herbs.
+- In a large bowl, combine flour and salt, then, pour in the yeast mixture, garlic powder and oregano.

-- Knead into a dough for 5 minutes until it's elastic and no longer sticks to your hand.
+- Knead into a dough for 5 minutes until it's elastic and no longer sticks to your hand - use more flour if necessary.

 - Shape the dough into a ball.